FarronF/limerick-council-meetings/meetings/2015/03/04-Monthly Meeting of Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 4th February 2015.md

 provided in accordance with the National Roads Authority’s Design

 Standards.
-The scheme, on completion, was subject to Safety Audit and all--- 5
+The scheme, on completion, was subject to Safety Audit and all
+---
+5

 recommendations were incorporated.